BrooklynGamery/gdocexpo/scholars/content.markdown

 {% else %}

-### We'll be announcing our 2019 GDC Scholars soon.
+### We'll be announcing our 2020 GDC Scholars soon.
 Stay tuned!

 {% endif %}

 ----

-## Thanks to our Game Devs of Color Expo's GDC Sponsors
+## Thanks to our Game Devs of Color Expo GDC Sponsors

 <ul class="col-container sponsors-container">